It is Banyan’s policy to protect the right to privacy and confidentiality of all individuals who deal with the Organization.

 The purpose of this policy document is to articulate our practices which are intended to protect the privacy of individuals who deal with Banyan.

-Banyan is committed to protecting the privacy of the personal information and personal health information of its employees, clients, young persons, members, donors and other stakeholders.
+Banyan is committed to protecting the privacy of the personal information and personal health information of its employees, volunteers, clients, young persons, members, donors and other stakeholders.
 We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that is shared with us.

 Definition of Personal Information (PI)